 Even if the details are tentative, asking for them can prompt the user to consider the options available to them.
 The AI can also create a more realistic itinerary if it knows the person’s budget, pace, interests, travel goals, etc.

-Granted, HyperWrite is powerful enough to create itineraries for any travel destination, regardless of location.
+Step 4.
+Focus on Continents or Countries Granted, HyperWrite is powerful enough to create itineraries for any travel destination, regardless of location.
 However, I recommend having different travel agent Personas for other countries or continents.

 For instance, I’m specifically dedicating Travis to Asia.